usnistgov/800-63-3/sp800-63b/sec10_usability.md

   *  Allow at least 64 characters in length to support the use of passphrases.
 Encourage users to make memorized secrets as lengthy as they want, using any characters they like (including spaces), thus aiding memorization.
   *  Do not impose other composition rules (e.g. mixtures of different character types) on memorized secrets.
   *  Do not require that memorized secrets be changed arbitrarily (e.g., periodically) unless there is a user request or evidence of authenticator compromise.
 (See Section 5.1.1 for additional information)
-*  Provide clear, meaningful and actionable feedback when chosen passwords are rejected (e.g., when it appears on a “black list” of unacceptable passwords or has been used previously).
+*  Provide clear, meaningful and actionable feedback when chosen passwords are rejected (e.g., when it appears on a "black list" of unacceptable passwords or has been used previously).
 Advise users that they need to select a different secret because their previous choice was commonly used.

 #### 10.2.2.
 Look-up Secrets

 **_Typical Usage_**

-Users use the authenticator (physical or electronic record) to look up the appropriate secret(s) needed to respond to a verifier’s prompt.
+Users use the authenticator (physical or electronic record) to look up the appropriate secret(s) needed to respond to a verifier's prompt.
 For example, a user may be asked to provide a specific subset of the numeric or character strings printed on a card in table format.

 Usability considerations for typical usage include:

 *  User experience during entry of look-up secrets:
-  *  Consider the prompts’ complexity and size.
+  *  Consider the prompts' complexity and size.
 The larger the subset of secrets a user is prompted to look up, the greater the usability implications are, both the cognitive workload and physical difficulty during entry.

 #### 10.2.3.
 Out of Band